ulissigroup/F22-06-325/_sources/software.md

 As you saw in 06-262, printing jupyter notebooks in colab is a bit hit or miss and sometimes the output is a hard to read or missing graphs.
 The situation should be better with jupyterlab:
 * Try file -> save and export notebook as -> pdf
 * Try file -> save and export notebook as -> html, open the link, then save the output as PDF
+* Open a terminal, run `jupyter nbconvert HW1.ipynb --to html` (replace HW1.ipynb with your filename), then download the resulting html and print it

-Either way, double check the resulting PDF is complete and contains all of the output!
+Regardless, double check the resulting PDF is complete and contains all of the output!

 ## Course JupyterHub